 Sand, whether it’s calcium carbonate, sandblasting sand, or play sand, can form an ideal base because the wet sand creates a natural environment for both freshwater and saltwater species.
-It forms a great base because it will compact when wet, which will stop food getting trapped in it, but still allow bacteria to flourish.
+It forms a great base because it will compact when wet, which will stop food from getting trapped in it, but still allow bacteria to flourish.

-As we initially talked about how much gravel for a fish tank, let’s talk about actual gravel as the base layer for a fish tank.
+As we initially talked about how much gravel is for a fish tank, let’s talk about actual gravel as the base layer for a fish tank.

 Gravel tends to be larger pieces, so very porous as a base.
 But because it’s heavy, it can form a good base that doesn’t move.
-It’s also probably the most common base for aquariums, because it’s deep to produce, flexible and sold widely.
+It’s also probably the most common base for aquariums because it’s deep to produce, flexible, and sold widely.

 Whichever type of base you use, depth in the range of 1 inch through to 3 inches is the most usual.
-Sand can be ideal, and with a good filtration system any type of base is easier to maintain.
+Sand can be ideal, and with a good filtration system, any type of base is easier to maintain.

-So the key consideration of how much gravel for fish tanks that thrive, is one that meets the needs of the fish, the plants, and allows easy maintenance of hygiene within the tank, while using the minimum depth you can get away with, usually in the range of 2-3 inches.
+So the key consideration of how much gravel for fish tanks that thrive, is one that meets the needs of the fish, and the plants, and allows easy maintenance of hygiene within the tank, while using the minimum depth you can get away with, usually in the range of 2-3 inches.

 If you like the article above, here are some other similar articles you should check out!